lucasgdb/useful-dev-tools/README.md

 [Flutter](https://flutter.dev/) | Flutter is Google’s UI toolkit for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.
 It is free and open source.
 [Pexels](https://www.pexels.com) | Pexels.
 Free stock images, photos and videos.
 [WSL2](https://docs.microsoft.com/en-us/windows/wsl/) | Windows Subsystem for Linux allows you to run a Linux shell and run Linux commands on Windows 10.
+[Eclipse](https://www.eclipse.org/ide/) | The Eclipse IDE is famous for Java Integrated Development Environment (IDE) [yEd](https://www.yworks.com/products/yed) | yEd is a powerful desktop application that can be used to quickly and effectively generate high-quality diagrams.